70s music questions for your home pub quiz - TheNewsTrace

 - In his 1979 hit Escape, Rupert Holmes enjoys getting caught within the rain with which cocktail?

-- Which legendary British band launched their ultimate album in Might 1970?
+- Which legendary British band launched their closing album in Might 1970?

 - Errol Brown was the lead singer of which band?